Provision in Accounting (IAS 37): Examples & Journal Entries

 ⚖️ Example 2 – Legal Claims Provision

 Scenario: BuildCorp is being sued by a former employee for wrongful dismissal.
-The company’s legal counsel advises that it is probable BuildCorp will lose the case, and the most likely outcome is a settlement of $150,000.
+Legal counsel advises that it is probable BuildCorp will lose the case, with the most likely settlement at $150,000.

 Action: BuildCorp recognises a provision of $150,000 in the current financial year’s accounts.